Shushant-Priyadarshi/salt-pass-NPM-package/README.md

-# salt-pass
+# salt-password

-salt-pass is a lightweight npm package for securely salting and hashing passwords in Node.js applications.
-It provides functions for generating random salts and hashing passwords using the SHA-256 algorithm, enhancing the security of password storage.
+salt-pass is a lightweight npm package for securely salting, hashing, and verifying passwords in Node.js applications.
+It provides functions for generating random salts, hashing passwords using the SHA-256 algorithm, and verifying passwords against their hashed counterparts, enhancing the security of password storage and authentication processes.

 # Installation